Economy of the Haudenosaunee: Environment and natural resources

-Cultivated crops consisted of the "Three Sisters" (maize, beans, and squash) along with melons, all domesticated varieties originating from the Mississippi Valley.
+Haudenosaunee farmers primarily grow the "Three Sisters," intercropped squash and pumpkins (Cucurbita pepo), beans (various Phaseolus species), and maize (Zea mays), which grown together produce more calories and protein than monocultures of the species produce.
+They also grew melons originating from the Mississippi Valley.
 These were complemented by wild plants, including roots, nuts from hickory, walnut, chestnut, and oak trees, and maple syrup derived from sugar maple sap.
 Berries such as raspberries, blueberries, strawberries, and cranberries were gathered, along with wild grapes from vines in fire-cleared areas.
 Additional fruits included crabapples, mayapples, and pawpaws.

 Natural resources for tools and construction were equally plentiful.
 Animal hides and furs were used for clothing and equipment, while horns, bones, tendons, and mollusk shells served in tool and utensil manufacture.
 Timber was sourced from forest trees, with bark from ash, elm, arborvitae (white cedar), balsam fir, and spruce used for coverings.
 White ash wood and slippery elm bark were employed in canoe construction, and hemlock for snowshoes.
-Fibers from the inner bark of slippery elm, leatherwood (Dirca palustris), and wild hemp were processed into cordage and thread.
+Fibers from the inner bark of slippery elm, leatherwood (Dirca palustris), and wild hemp dogbane were processed into cordage and thread.
 Reed and maize leaves were woven into mats.
 Clay deposits supported pottery production.
 The region, however, contained little copper ore (the primary metal worked by Indigenous peoples) and stone tools were used sparingly.
 Prior to European contact, metal implements were absent.

-The Huron territory, located on the peninsula between Lakes Erie, Ontario, and Huron (Georgian Bay), exhibited comparable environmental characteristics.
-Its more open terrain was slightly more conducive to agriculture, though it offered fewer hunting resources; fishing opportunities, however, were superior.

-The moose, called orignal in America, was the largest game of the Iroquois (engraving from the Encyclopédie).
+The moose, called orignal in America, was the largest game of the Haudenosaunee (engraving from the Encyclopédie).

 Primary activities

-The primary productive activities of the Iroquois included gathering fruits and roots, trapping, hunting, fishing, and agriculture.
-Fruits and roots contributed regularly to the diet and formed a notable portion of it.
+The Haudenosaunee had a mixed economy.
+Their primary productive activities included gathering fruits and roots, trapping, hunting, fishing, along with maize, bean, and squash agriculture.
+Maize was the primary consumed food in their diet.
+Fruits and roots contributed regularly as well, and formed a notable portion of it.
 Successful harvests and maple syrup production often led to communal feasts.
-These resources, however, were secondary to game, which the Iroquois pursued both within their territory and in distant regions.
+These resources, however, were secondary to game, which the Haudenosaunee pursued both within their territory and in distant regions.

 Winter served as the principal hunting season, although birds were hunted in autumn and spring, and trapping occurred year-round.
 Early cold weather focused on deer and beaver.
 Bears were primarily hunted during their hibernation period from January to May.
 Starting in October, hunting parties ranged across the region, venturing east and north into the Adirondacks and present-day Canada, as well as west and south to the Niagara area and the territories now comprising Ohio and Pennsylvania.
 By January, these groups typically returned to their villages.
 Fishing employed various methods from mid-March until early winter, with salmon and eel providing the most abundant yields.
-Among the Hurons, fishing continued nearly year-round.